 I still vividly remember the afternoon I first played Dead Space, ten years ago today.
 The release date had been moved up by two weeks, and I was so excited to finally play a new survival horror game that I could barely stand it.
 After work I went straight to my local game store (I miss Play N Trade), rushed home, turned off all the lights in my room, and booted up my Xbox 360.
-Then all that joy I felt quickly turned into a frenzied panic as I made my way through the darkened halls of the USG Ishimura, a colossal spacecraft with hallways drenched in gallons of blood and oozing atmosphere, waiting for the next grotesque monster to jump out and scare the bejeezus out of me… And I loved it almost every second of it.
+Then all that joy I felt quickly turned into a frenzied panic as I made my way through the darkened halls of the USG Ishimura, a colossal spacecraft with hallways drenched in gallons of blood and oozing atmosphere, waiting for the next grotesque monster to jump out and scare the bejeezus out of me… And I loved almost every second of it.

+Speaking of aliens and famous filmmakers, the setting, ambience, and the ingenuity of both the extraterrestrial menace and protagonist evoke strong feelings similar to the ones I felt when first Ridley Scott’s iconic sci-fi horror, Alien.
 Despite these strong inspirations, Dead Space never feels like an imitation.
 It’s definitely paying homage to these classics, but Dead Space is still confident enough to be its own thing, and not John Carpenter’s thing.

 Get it?
 Because he directed The Thing?
 Whatever, I’m hilarious.

 Anyway, Dead Space still has the best HUD (Heads Up Display) in all of gaming.
 Your health, ammo, and skills are all displayed on your character, making the already stellar immersion that much more effective.
 Your inventory and shops are all activated in real time too, which means you can’t even relax when deciding what to buy or sell.
-I still remember screaming a few expletives the first (and only) time I got attacked from behind while deciding what items to drop so I could make room for more ammo…
+I still remember screaming a few expletives the first time I got attacked from behind while deciding what items to drop so I could make room for more ammo…

 Even with my minor complaints, Dead Space is still the gold standard for horror survival games.
 Although I’ve memorized most of it by now, I was still caught off guard by a few jump scares, creeped out by its unnerving monsters, and invested enough in the story to finish it fairly quickly yet again.
 Here’s hoping that those of you who haven’t played Dead Space will give it a shot (you can play it on PS3, Xbox 360, PC, and Xbox One through backwards compatibility) and that EA eventually revives the franchise, giving it the ending it deserves.